SpaTrek/IHDB/README.md

 ![资源 4cover letter2](https://github.com/user-attachments/assets/2cce839c-d261-46a8-b43e-eee208200dcf)

-To run the single-cell RNA-seq pipeline, we suggest to install Anaconda on a Windows PC and create a new environment using the sc.yml configuration to install all related packages.
+To run the single-cell RNA-seq pipeline, we suggest to install Anaconda on Windows PC and create a new environment using the sc.yml configuration to install all related packages.
 ```
 conda env create -f sc.yml -n sc
 conda activate sc